 Children are welcome at The Peninsula Hong Kong and special bathrobes are provided for them as well as activity kits, specialist equipment such as cots etc and special room service menus.
 Babysitting can be provided.
 The Peninsula Kids' Academy occasionally runs cooking classes for 6-12 year olds with the hotel's chef.

-Leisure activities within the hotel include the indoor pool, spa, fitness centre and numerous restaurants and bars.
-Outside the world is your oyster, being on the Kowloon side of Hong Kong means that a short trip on the star ferry to the island is a fun way to begin a days sightseeing or shopping.
+Leisure activities within the hotel include the indoor pool, spa, fitness center and numerous restaurants and bars.
+Outside, the world is your oyster, being on the Kowloon side of Hong Kong means that a short trip on the star ferry to the island is a fun way to begin a days sightseeing or shopping.

 Kowloon, Hong Kong